 Think of it as an AI that doesn't just find answers, but actually takes action.
 While a standard chatbot might point you to a help article, Jira Service Management agentic AI can perform tasks on its own, like triaging incidents or provisioning software access, by using Atlassian's Rovo agents.

 Yes, you do.
-The main AI features, including the Virtual Agent and AIOps, are only available on Jira Service Management's Cloud Premium or Enterprise plans.
-They aren't included in the Standard or Free plans.
+The main AI features, including the Virtual Agent and AIOps, are available on Jira Service Management's Cloud Premium or Enterprise plans, providing enterprise-grade capabilities for growing teams.

-It primarily learns from the data within your Atlassian tools, like Jira and Confluence, through something called the Teamwork Graph.
-Its effectiveness is heavily tied to how well-structured and up-to-date your Confluence knowledge base is.
+It primarily learns from the data within your Atlassian tools, like Jira and Confluence, through the Teamwork Graph.
+This allows the AI to have a deep, native understanding of your company's existing documentation and workflows.

-It has some pre-built connectors, but its core intelligence is designed to work best with data inside Atlassian products.
-For deep integrations with a wide variety of non-Atlassian tools (like Salesforce, Slack, Google Drive, etc.), you might find a tool-agnostic platform like eesel AI to be more flexible.
+Yes, it has pre-built connectors and is designed to work best with data inside Atlassian products.
+For teams using a wide range of external tools like Salesforce or Google Drive, a tool-agnostic platform like eesel AI can be a great complementary addition to your Atlassian stack.

 Share this post